 #4 Repurpose Video Content to Facebook or Instagram Stories

-- Record a short 15 second or less video on Facebook or Instagram stories encouraging viewers to check out your latest video.
+→ Record a short 15-second or less video on Facebook or Instagram, encouraging viewers to check out your latest video.

-- Create a curiosity snippet that shares maybe 2 of your 5 tips and encourage the viewer to check out all of them on your video.
+→ Create a curiosity snippet that shares maybe two of your five tips and encourages the viewer to check out all of them on your video.

-- Use a still image that you have already created (or snap a new one) and jazz up the story with a GIF or emojis, with a call to action ‘visit my newest video for Top 5 Hair Care Tips’
+→ Use a still image that you have already created (or snap a new one) and jazz up the story with a GIF or emojis with a call to action ‘visit my latest video for Top 5 Hair Care Tips.

-- Using a still image again, use the stories feature to pose a question, ‘want me top 5 Hair Care Tips?’.
-This, will encourage viewers to DM or inbox you with YES!
-Then, send them to your video content.
+→ Using a still image again, use the stories feature to ask, ‘want me top 5 Hair Care Tips?’.
+This will encourage viewers to DM or inbox you with YES!
+Then, you could send them to your video content.

 Boom!
 Video Content repurposed again!